kavia-common/spring-boot-jpa-postgresql-174384/README.md

 IMPORTANT: This repository must be built and run using the Maven Wrapper scripts (./mvnw or mvnw.cmd).
 Preview/start systems must never invoke the system 'mvn' binary.
 All provided start configurations are aligned to call ./mvnw directly.

 This repository includes the Maven Wrapper so you can build and run without a global Maven installation.
 Always use ./mvnw (or mvnw.cmd on Windows).
 The preview/start configuration (Procfile, kavia.start, start.json) invokes the Maven Wrapper directly and via run scripts to enforce using ./mvnw only.
 Do NOT use system 'mvn'.
+The Maven Wrapper JAR is vendored in .mvn/wrapper/maven-wrapper.jar and the distribution is pinned via .mvn/wrapper/maven-wrapper.properties so no network download is required to bootstrap Maven.

 For instruction, please visit:
 > [Spring Boot PostgreSQL with Maven example using Spring Data JPA](https://www.bezkoder.com/spring-boot-postgresql-example/)